 Meetings and Conferences

-Fellows are expected to attend the SSO Fellows Institute and the ASBrS Annual Meeting.
-They will also be encouraged to present at least one abstract or publication at a national conference of their choice.
+Fellows are expected to attend the Society of Surgical Oncology (SSO) Fellows Institute and the American Society of Breast Surgeons (ASBrS) Annual Meeting.
+They will also be encouraged to submit and present at least one abstract or publication at a national conference of their choice, with mentorship and support provided throughout the process.

-Applicants must have completed a general surgery residency from an ACGME-accredited program in the United States.
-They should be board eligible or board certified and must be eligible to obtain a New Jersey medical license.
+Applicants must have successfully completed a general surgery residency at an ACGME-accredited program in the United States.
+Candidates must be board eligible or board certified in general surgery and eligible for medical licensure in the state of New Jersey.

 Application and Admissions